 Kig ha farz is a stew of meat and buckwheat dumplings.
 Andouille de Guéméné sausage is a regional specialty product.
 Poulet au cidre is a chicken dish made with local produce such as Volailles de Janzé poultry, apples, onions, hard cider, butter, cream, and nutmeg.
 Saint-Paulin is a semi-soft cow’s milk cheese.

 The region’s abundant fish and seafood include Belon oysters, Moules de Bouchot mussels from Ille-et-Vilaine; Coquille Saint-Jacques is a regional scallop dish from Saint Brieuc in Côtes-d’Armor; Cotriade is a traditional stew using oily fish.
 Sweet Breton Kouign-Amann pastries are baked with butter and sugar and bread dough or puff pastry.
 Far Breton custard flan cake, is a specialty of Brittany made with milk, eggs, flour, prunes, and raisins.

-Several megaliths, large stones, from ancient burial and worship sites of menhirs (standing stones) and dolmens (stone tables) are found throughout Brittany such as those in Carnac.
+Medieval architecture dominates Brittany, while homes typically use granite, sandstone, schist, and slate with thatched or slate roofing.
+Several megaliths, large stones, from ancient burial and worship sites of menhirs (standing stones) and dolmens (stone tables) can be found throughout the region, such as those in Carnac.